A Level Economics

 This course can be combined with additional A Levels or a Sixth Form vocational course.

-A minimum of five GCSEs at grade 4 or above, including a grade 5 or above in GCSE English and maths.
+A minimum of five GCSEs at grade 4 or above, including a grade 5 or above in GCSE maths and English.
+It is strongly recommended that you enrol on core maths to support you on your A Level Economics course.

 You will have to take three exams, which you will sit at the end of your second year.
 There is no coursework as part of this A Level.

-You could become an accountant, actuary, bookkeeper, budget analyst, business manager, credit analyst, financial analyst, management analyst, teacher or lecturer.
+Your future career could be as an accountant, actuary, bookkeeper, budget analyst, business manager, credit analyst, financial analyst, management analyst, teacher or lecturer.